 Tuition: Tuition at UM-Flint is competitive in our state.
-Tuition varies by academic program at the graduate level.
+Tuition varies by the academic program at the graduate level.
 Visit our Student Accounts website for tuition and costs, tuition due dates, and payment plans.

-Scholarships: UM-Flint offers a range of scholarships for graduate students as well as scholarships for individual degree programs.
+Scholarships: UM-Flint offers a range of scholarships for graduate students and scholarships for individual degree programs.
 Learn more about your scholarship options and how to apply.
 The Office of Financial Aid scholarship application is open mid-December each year.
-February 15, 2021 is the priority deadline for graduate students, June 1, 2021 the final deadline.
+February 15, 2021, is the priority deadline for graduate students, June 1, 2021, the final deadline.

-Students must be admitted in order to apply for the scholarship application.
-We recommend having a complete application by May 1 in order to expect an admission decision in time to apply for scholarships by the June 1 final deadline.
+Students must be admitted to access the scholarship application.
+We recommend having a complete application by May 1 to expect an admission decision in time to apply for scholarships by the June 1 final deadline.

-Loans: By applying for the Free Application for Federal Student Aid (FAFSA), students are able to apply for a Graduate PLUS Loan.
+Loans: By applying for the Free Application for Federal Student Aid (FAFSA), students can apply for a Graduate PLUS Loan.
 More information can be found here.

 Graduate Student Grants: Learn more about qualifying and applying for graduate student grants that don’t require repayment.